Docs Serialization, Persistence, and Loading

 Each PersistenceLayerSpec contains all configuration fields plus:

-Weights string `json:"weights,omitempty"` // Base64-encoded weight bytes
+Weights string `json:"weights,omitempty"` // Base64-encoded **native-packed** payload for that dtype

-Scale float32 `json:"scale,omitempty"` // quantization scale
+Scale float32 `json:"scale,omitempty"` // morph/quant scale used when the checkpoint was written

 Loading